 A Perennial To Plant In Spring and Fall!

-The bud looks like a little package as it comes out and steadily turns into what appears to be a miniature hot air balloon.
+The bud looks like a small gift package as it comes out and steadily turns into what appears to be a miniature hot air balloon.
 See it in the featured image at the start of this article.

-The balloon flower, usually blue, you may have guessed, is a member of the Campanulaceae family which makes it a relative of the many bellflowers.
+The balloon flower, usually blue, you may have guessed, is a member of the Campanulaceae family which makes it a relative of the many varieties of bellflower.

 How Did We Get The Whimsical Blue Balloon Flower Plant?